Hospital leaders: Let's be cautious

 He said that was likely because of already-existing protocols, the staff is already generally healthy — and “a little bit of luck,” Meade noted.

-A new website, CovidExitStrategy,org, is tracking states' progress on the criteria that are supposed to guide when they can "reopen."
-As of Thursday night, only one state satisfied them — North Dakota.
+A new website, CovidExitStrategy.org, is tracking states’ progress on the criteria that are supposed to guide when they can “reopen.”
+Only two states — North Dakota and Kentucky — reached the “green” status, but both were downgraded quickly.

 The criteria include having a 14-day downward trajectory of flu-like and COVID-19 symptoms cases; a 14-day downward trajectory in new COVID-19 cases and in the rate of positive test results; and robust testing.